 On the initial breakout from the range or chart pattern, a rise in the volume indicates strength in the move.
 Little change or decline in volume on a breakout indicates false breakout.

-Why Volume is Important?
+Why Volume in Trading is Important?

 As discussed above volume is used by technical analysts to confirm trends and chart patterns.
 The strength of any price movement is measured mainly by the volume.